The three fundamental functions of the power supply system are:

 The grid must be able to cope with both short- and long-term variability in production and consumption in order to ensure that electricity supplies are maintained.
 The grid system is designed to handle peaks in electricity consumption, which generally occur on the coldest days in cold years, and to allow for import of sufficient quantities of electricity for extended periods, for example in dry years.
 In addition, the grid must have sufficient capacity to transport electricity out of a region when consumption is low and production is high.
 The wide variations in domestic production and consumption make it necessary to have sufficient transmission capacity both between different regions of Norway and between Norway and other countries.

-The Norwegian electricity grid consists of three levels: the transmission grid (operated by Statnett), the regional grid and the distribution grid.
-Both the regional and the distribution grids are considered as distribution systems, as defined by EU legislation.
+The Norwegian electricity grid consists of three levels: the transmission grid (operated by Statnett), the regional distribution grid and the local distribution grid.
+Both the regional and the local distribution grids are considered as distribution systems, as defined by EU legislation.

 The transmission grid connects producers with consumers in a nationwide system.
 Interconnectors with other countries are part of the transmission grid.
 There are specific requirements relating to transmission system operators.
 In Norway, Statnett is the designated transmission system operator (TSO).

-Large electricity producers are connected to the transmission or regional grid, and smaller ones to the regional or distribution grid.
-Major consumers such as power-intensive manufacturing or the petroleum industry are generally connected to the transmission or regional grid.
-Small-scale consumers such as households, service industries and small-scale manufacturing, are usually connected to the distribution grid.
+Large electricity producers are connected to the transmission or regional distribution grid, and smaller ones to the regional or local distribution grid.
+Major consumers such as power-intensive manufacturing or the petroleum industry are generally connected to the transmission or regional distribution grid.
+Small-scale consumers such as households, service industries and small-scale manufacturing, are usually connected to the local distribution grid.

-Many grid companies are part of vertically integrated companies, i.e. companies that are involved in both electricity generation, transmission and/or trading.
-By 2021, all grid companies must undertake legal undbundling and grid companies with more than 30 000 customers must undertake functional unbundling.
-This will make the distinction between market-based and monopoly activities clearer.
-At present, the requirement applies to grid companies with more than 100 000 customers.
-Only seven grid companies are currently subject to this requirement.
+Historically, many grid companies have been part of vertically integrated companies, i.e. companies that are involved in both electricity generation, transmission and/or trading.
+Today, regulatory provisions require that all grid companies undertake legal undbundling and grid companies with more than 100 000 customers undertake functional unbundling.
+This makes the distinction between market-based and monopoly activities clearer.

 Distribution system operators (DSOs) are subject to legal and functional unbundling.